dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

-  You do not make these payments to us, however, the life insurance provider incorporates these costs in the product fees and premiums you pay.\
+  You do not make these payments to us, however, the life insurance provider incorporates these distribution costs in the premiums you pay.\

   Initial commission from a life insurance provider is typically up to 66%